NickGrunert/master-thesis/modules/03_truth_compare.typ

     Furthermore, it imposes a penalty on either of the two segments if their respective areas fall outside the boundaries of the other segment.

     It is acknowledged that @formula:iou2 is an alternative calculation approach that does not operate via set operations but via the confusion matrix.
     The implementation of this would, in principle, be a rational course of action, given the subsequent section's introduction of the metrics within the formula.
-However, this approach was not adopted, as it would not lead to an improvement of the algorithms calculational efficiency that would rectify the work required to realize it.
+However, this approach was not adopted, as it would not lead to an improvement of the algorithms calculational efficiency that would rectify the work required to realise it.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The following code shows a simple implementation of the #abr("IoU") calculation.